 The life insurance policy number

 Who you are, and your relationship to the deceased

-The insurer will send out a claim form for you to complete, and a list of all documents they need you to send them to process the claim, e.g. a copy of the death certificate.
+The insurer will send out a claim form for you to complete, either online or through the post, and a list of all documents it needs you to send to process the claim, e.g. a copy of the death certificate.

 If the policy was set up in trust: The payout will go to a nominated person named on the policy.
 This may not be a family member.

 If the policy was not set up in trust: This is how most policies are set up; the payout will go to the deceased person's estate, making it liable for inheritance tax.

 When you set up a life insurance policy you will be asked to name beneficiaries who will receive the money if you die.
 This is usually close family members or friends.